twilio/workshop/docs/callin.rst

 In this workshop we'll be designing a radio call in application using Twilio's
 <Queue> functionality.
 While we'll be using a radio show as our target, this
-style of queue managment can be used for any phone number where many people may call at the same time.
+style of queue management can be used for any phone number where many people may call at the same time.

-Prerequisties
+Prerequisites
 -------------

 The next sections assume a working knowledge of Twilio.
 You should be familiar